Stoneblower: PBI'84

 The Pneumatic Ballast Injection Machine was an experimental stoneblower tested by British Rail for the correction of track ballast and vertical geometry.
 It was built by Plasser GB, a division of the Austrian railway machinery company Plasser & Theurer under contract to British Rail.

 A "frog" device which attached ahead of the machine reported measurements one metre apart of the altitude, relative to the starting point, of each rail head, at each sleeper, to an accuracy of 0.25 mm.
-Def"lection indicators on each side reported height deviation at the 50 cm point between the two axles.
+Deflection indicators on each side reported height deviation at the 50 cm point between the two axles.
 Inclinometers on each side reported the angle from the horizontal, of the rail at that point.
 Electromagnetic sensors flagged the location of the steel Pandrol clips which bind the rails to the sleepers.

 An onboard Digital Equipment Corporation PDP-11 running the RT-11 real-time operating system and FORTRAN would then calculate the distance each sleeper end would need to be raised; this was recorded as a quantity of stone that would hold the sleeper end at the new level.